eProsima/Integration-Service-docs/docs/introduction.rst

 .. image:: IS-RTPS-Other.png
    :align: center

-Integration Service defines *connectors* which are a pair of *subscriber* and *publisher*, and optionally a *transformation function*.
+Integration Service defines *connectors* which are a pair of *reader* and *writer*, and optionally a *transformation function*.
-Each connector will communicate the data received from its *subscriber* with its *publisher*.
+Each connector will communicate the data received from its *reader* with its *writer*.
-If a *transformation function* was defined, the data will travel from *subscriber* to the *transformation function* which will apply its transformations, and the result will go to the *publisher*.
+If a *transformation function* was defined, the data will travel from the *reader* to the *transformation function* which will apply its transformations, and the result will go to the *writer*.

 .. image:: fullconnector.png
    :align: center